 Personal property losses and “pain and suffering” are not reimbursed or compensated under the program.

-More information regarding the Victim Compensation Program can be obtained through the San Diego County District Attorney Victim/Witness Assistance program at (619) 531-4041 or through the Customer Services Unit at 1-800-777-9229.
+For more information about the Victim Compensation Program contact the San Diego County District Attorney Victim/Witness Assistance program at (619) 531-4041 or through the Customer Services Unit at 1-800-777-9229.

 - Value of damaged or stolen property